Doublefire-Chen/hgitmap/README.md

 - Api to privide pre-rendered heatmap image for embedding in other places, such as README.md in GitHub
 - Customizable appearance of heatmap, like color scheme, size, etc.
 - Dark mode support
-- Profile page similar to GitHub profile page, but using contributions from multiple git platforms
+- Profile page similar to GitHub profile page, but using contributions from multiple git platforms, which include "Activity overview", "Contribution activity" as well.

 ## Deployment